Davidson, NC 28035

 Elementary and Intermediate Arab Studies courses, which are highly interactive, focus on giving students a strong foundation in the communicative skills of listening, speaking, reading, and writing.
 Through the study of proverbs and music, we build upon vocabulary and enrich the students' understanding of the traditions of the Arab world.
 In addition to the main grammar textbook, students in all classes are introduced to Arabic films, video clips, television serials, and literature as key components of their studies.

-Advanced Arab Studies are content courses taught in Arabic related to media, film, literature, and gender studies.
-These courses include such topics as Syrian film, media, and literature, as well as Egyptian society and gender relations.
+Advanced Arab Studies courses are content courses taught in Arabic related to media, film, literature, and gender studies.
+They cover topics such as Syrian film, media, and literature, as well as Egyptian society and gender relations.

 The department also offers an independent study in advanced Persian culture and language for those students who have elementary or intermediate level proficiency in Farsi.